Mechanical Engineering Technology - Design and Industrial (Optional Co-op)

 Program Highlights

-- In the Mechanical Engineering Technology – Design program, you learn through machine shop operation, tool design and computer numerical control programming.
+- In the Mechanical Engineering Technology - Design and Industrial program, you learn through machine shop operation, tool design and computer numerical control programming.

 - The program, which offers a 60-40 balance between theory and practice, includes instruction in industry-current computer-aided design (CAD), computer-aided manufacturing (CAM) and computer-aided analysis (CAE) software as AutoCAD, Inventor, SolidWorks, ANSYS and Mastercam.